 2009-2012 Alys Moody graduated with First Class Honours and the University Medal in English from the University of Sydney in 2006.
-After an MPhil at Sydney and teaching for a year at the Université Paris VII-Paris Diderot, she studied for a DPhil in English at Oxford, with the support of a James Fairfax Oxford Australia Award, as well as funding from the Clarendon Trust and Jesus College.
-Her research focused on the relationship between hunger and aesthetics in twentieth-century literature.
-Alys completed her DPhil in 2013, while working as a stipendiary lecturer in Modern and Victorian Literature at Jesus College, and a Junior Dean at Brasenose.
-In September 2013, she returned to the antipodes to take up a Lectureship in English at the University of Waikato, New Zealand and in early 2016 moved to a Lecturership in English at Macquarie University, NSW.
+After an MPhil at Sydney and teaching for a year at the Université Paris VII-Paris Diderot, she studied for a DPhil in English at Oxford, with the support of a James Fairfax Oxford Australia award, as well as the Clarendon Trust and Jesus College.
+Alys completed her DPhil in 2013, while working as a stipendiary lecturer in Modern and Victorian Literature at Jesus College and a Junior Dean at Brasenose.
+In September 2013, she took up a Lectureship in English at the University of Waikato, New Zealand and in early 2016 moved to a Lecturership in English at Macquarie University, NSW.

 "Studying for my DPhil at Oxford was a rewarding and exciting experience, allowing me to establish myself as a young academic in an international and intellectually stimulating environment.
 During my four years in Oxford, I worked with leaders in my field, at Oxford and beyond, and was privileged to study alongside a brilliant and friendly cohort of fellow graduate students, who will remain valued colleagues and close friends throughout my career.
-During my time at Oxford, I attended the Cornell School of Criticism and Theory; presented at conferences in France, the UK, and the US; spent time in Germany; and developed a strong network of friends and colleagues in the UK and throughout the world.
-Ultimately, my time at Oxford was key in helping me to find academic employment in English, and has prepared me to be a better scholar and teacher as I begin my first permanent academic position.
+I attended the Cornell School of Criticism and Theory; presented at conferences in France, the UK, and the US; spent time in Germany.
+Ultimately, my time at Oxford was key in helping me to find academic employment in English, and has prepared me to be a better scholar and teacher.
 I am very grateful to the donors of the James Fairfax Oxford Australia fund for making all this possible."

-2009-2012 Jaani Riordan has Bachelor of Computer Science and Bachelor of Laws (First Class Honours and University Medal) degrees from the University of Melbourne.
-Since completing his DPhil, Jaani has worked as a barrister at 8 New Square, Lincoln's Inn, a leading intellectual property, technology and media law chambers, where he is developing a specialist practice in internet and technology litigation.
+2009-2012 Jaani Riordan has Bachelor of Computer Science and Bachelor of Laws (First Class Honours and University Medal) from the University of Melbourne.
+Since his DPhil, Jaani has worked as a barrister at 8 New Square, Lincoln's Inn, a leading intellectual property, technology and media law chambers, where he is developing a specialist practice in internet and technology litigation.
 "My research considered the legal responsibility of internet platforms (such as Wikileaks, Google and Facebook) for wrongfully disclosing confidential, private or classified information obtained by their users, as part of a larger project examining the liability of intermediaries for third party wrongdoing on the internet.
-The research proved topical and interesting, and I look forward to preparing it for publication once completed.
-There are many opportunities for creative and intellectual extension on offer at Oxford.
+The research proved topical and interesting, and I will prepare it for publication.
 Last year I was appointed a stipendiary lecturer in law at University College, where I tutored undergraduates in contract and trusts law.
 I played violin in two Oxford orchestras, one of which toured Portugal in the summer, and have taken photographs of Oxford's wonderful architecture at balls and College events.
 On the sporting side, I greatly enjoyed coxing for Magdalen in the college regattas, and competing in fencing, cricket and tennis tournaments.
 I was also fortunate to attend many interesting lectures, concerts and conferences in Oxford, Cambridge and London.
 I would like to express my gratitude to the James Fairfax-Oxford Australia fund and its donors for their generous support of my research and for making my postgraduate studies possible."